New Hampshire Car Insurance

 New Hampshire knows automobiles.
 Since opening in 1990, the New Hampshire Motor Speedway, a.k.a.
 "The Magic Mile," has hosted some of the most renowned racing events.
 And even though you probably don't drive a race car, you need to be financially responsible for your vehicle before you drive in New Hampshire.
 Start your New Hampshire car insurance quote and find the coverage you need at a great price.

 New Hampshire requires all drivers to meet their financial responsibilities in the event of an accident.
-Protect yourself from financial hardship by purchasing auto insurance at limits that meet your needs.
+Protect yourself from financial hardship by purchasing New Hampshire auto insurance at limits that meet your needs.
 Insured drivers in New Hampshire must carry at least the following coverages and limits:

 - Bodily Injury: $25,000 per person and $50,000 per accident